 7. Long-term partnership: with local Ministries of Health and applicable regional health system managers to establish the structures and processes required to plan, implement, and deliver spinal and musculoskeletal care on a permanent basis.
 The host Ministries of Health will eventually take over ownership, management, expansion, and sustainability of each project with continued WSC support.

-The emphasis is on evidenced based, integrative care.
+Emphasis is on evidenced-based, integrative care.

 Our evidence-based approach includes:

 2. Universal documentation – the WSC documentation has been developed based on evidence-based care and has been created to address several unique issues.

 • Each patient may be seen by multiple practitioners.
 The documentation must facilitate seamless continuity of care for the patient.
 Each patient, once trained in the documentation will be able to quickly learn all the important information about the patient, how they have been treated and what was the outcome to treatment.